-Walking for Health (WfH) is administered overall by the Ramblers and is supported by Macmillan Cancer Support.
+Walking for Health (WfH) is administered by the Ramblers.
 There are many schemes in Oxfordshire that offer short, free, local health walks.
 To find your local Health Walk go to www.walkingforhealth.org.uk and search by putting in your postcode.
 The various WfH providers offer a different selection of walk-based activities, so find one that suits you.

 Health walks aim to provide: